abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

 ## Summary

-In this lab, you hosted the application locally, deployed the application to Azure using GitHub Actions, and explored Codespace.
+In this lab, you have learned how to set up local infrastructure using .NET for a sample application consisting of three components: carts, products, and ui.
+You deployed this infrastructure to the cloud using GitHub Actions and also implemented automation in GitHub to update and republish workflows automatically when code changes are made.

 ### You have successfully completed the Lab.
 Click on Next >> to proceed with the next Lab.